floooh/floooh.github.io/_posts/2023-10-16-sokol-webgpu.md

   - creates one `WGPUPipelineLayout` object which merges the global uniform buffer binding with the pipeline shader's texture/sampler bindings
   - creates one `WGPURenderPipeline` object
-  - the separate `WGPUPipelineLayout` object is no longer needed and immediate released
+  - the separate `WGPUPipelineLayout` object is no longer needed and immediately released

 - **sg_destroy_pipeline()**:
   - calls `wgpuRenderPipelineRelease`